defabr13k/laravel-cogs/README.md

 Cogs for Laravel
 ================

-> **Cogs for Laravel** is a composer package that adds handy Artisan Console Commands for MySQL database administration.
+> **Cogs for Laravel** is a Composer package that adds handy Artisan Console Commands for MySQL database administration.

 > **WARNING**
 >